Sean-93/newmarquee/readme.md

 ### Without Shadow DOM Element

-- Make sure to include this CSS if you are not using the Shadow-DOM 'new-marquee' element:
+- Make sure to include this CSS if you are not using the Shadow-DOM 'newmarquee' element:

     ```
-        .new-marquee-container {
+        .newmarquee-container {
             display: block;
             max-width: 100%;
             margin: 0 auto;